 Architecture Practice Working At The Time of COVID-19

 For the team, as well as Clients, we set up a system to collaborate and discuss and manage projects via online tools.
 When COVID-19 arrived, things did not change much on that side.
-We have tested a few programmes and platforms and so far our favourites are:
+We have tested a few programs and platforms and so far our favorites are:

 - Microsoft Teams – for remote Client presentations

 - Podio – for communication with the team about projects

 - WhatsApp – for communication with Clients and suppliers (apart from making regular phone calls and writing emails)

 In normal circumstances, the biggest chunk of my working day is spent on-site visits and meetings.
 With the travel restriction in place, the ratio of being at my desk to being out and about has changed drastically.
 Most of my work is now conducted from behind my desk.
 Now there is an increased number of phone calls and remote presentations, sometimes taking 3 hours each.

 I have been able to maintain visits to sites, as construction activities have been deemed as vital and have not been ordered to shut down.
 These have been impacted in its own way with social distancing in place, some people needing to isolate and disturbance in deliveries of materials and from suppliers.

 We want to stay positive about this situation.
 While it is truly unexpected and horrific, I would like to see it as an opportunity for greater awareness.
 We have the chance to prioritize and focus.
 It may be an opportunity to plan.
 A lot can be achieved during this seemingly quiet period.
 Once it is over, you can then be ready to move forward with the next step.

 Interested in reading more – try this article.

 Let’s take each day as it comes and I hope you and your family stay well!